GiulioRossetti/cdlib/.github/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Which version of NClib are you using?**
+* **Which version of CDlib are you using?**
 * **Which versions of the python packages in requirements.txt are installed on your machine?**
 * **What's the name and version of the OS you're using**?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for NClib, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for CDlib, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 #### How Do I Submit A (Good) Enhancement Suggestion?